 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment and mortality.
-Actuarially determined amounts are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-The schedule of funding progress, presented as required supplementary information following the notes to the financial statements, presents multiyear trend information about whether the actuarial values of plan assets are increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.
+Actuarially determined amounts are subject to continual revision as actual results are compared with past expectation and new estimates are made about the future.
+The schedule of funding progress, presented as required supplementary information following the notes to the financial statements, presents multiyear trend information about whether the actuarial values of plan assets are increasing or decreasing over time relative to the actuarial accrued liabilities for benefits

-As of July 1, 2014, the most recent actuarial valuation date, the plan was 84.6 percent funded.
-The actuarial accrued liability for benefits was \$1,691,925, and the actuarial value of assets was \$1,431,576 resulting in an unfunded actuarial accrued liability (UAAL) of \$260,349.
+As of July 1, 2015, the most recent actuarial valuation date, the plan was 85.9 percent funded.
+The actuarial accrued liability for benefits was \$1,588,266, and the actuarial value of assets was \$1,364,432, resulting in an unfunded actuarial accrued liability (UAAL) of \$223,834.

-The accompanying schedule of employer contributions present trend information about the amounts contributed to the plan by employers in comparison to the ARC, an amount that is actuarially determined in accordance with the parameters of GASB Statement 43.
-The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover the normal cost for each year and amortize any unfunded actuarial liabilities (or funding excess) over a period not to exceed thirty years.
+The accompanying schedule of employer contributions present trend information about the amounts contributed to the plan by employers in comparison to the ARC, an amount that is actuarially determined in accordance with the parameters of GASB statement 43.
+The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover the normal cost of each year and amortize any unfunded actuarial liabilities (or funding excess) over a period not to exceed thirty years.